youryss/youtube-clips/ARCHITECTURE.md

 ---

-## Real‑Time Updates (WebSockets)
+## Real‑Time Updates (Polling)

-Real‑time UX is provided via **Socket.IO**:
+Real‑time UX is provided via **polling**:

 - On the backend:
-  - `Flask‑SocketIO` is initialized in `app.py` with CORS configured for the frontend origin.
-  - The `VideoProcessor` / services call helper functions to:
+  - The `VideoProcessor` / services update the Job's `status`, `progress`, and `current_step` fields in the database as work progresses.
-    - Emit events like `job_status_changed`, `job_progress`, `job_completed`, `job_failed`.
-    - Include job ID, new status, progress, and brief messages in payloads.
+  - The Jobs API endpoint (`/api/jobs`) returns the current state of all jobs for the authenticated user.
 - On the frontend:
-  - `socket.io-client` connects when an authenticated user loads the dashboard.
-  - Listeners subscribe to job events and update the zustand store.
+  - The dashboard uses a polling mechanism (default: 3-second interval) to periodically fetch the latest job statuses.
+  - The `useDashboard` hook manages this polling via `setInterval`, calling `api.listJobs()` at regular intervals.
-  - UI components (e.g., Jobs table, progress bars, toasts) react to store changes.
+  - UI components (e.g., Jobs table, progress bars, toasts) react to state changes as new data is fetched.

-This gives the user immediate visual feedback while long‑running transcription and analysis tasks are executing.
+This approach provides near real‑time visual feedback while long‑running transcription and analysis tasks are executing, without requiring WebSocket infrastructure.

 ---